BattleOfPlassey/ministry-of-vocabulary/README.md

 1. Pagination in Dashboard component
 2. Role/Module Management
 3. More Secure API
-4. Adding more words, meaning and mneomonics on a daily basis.
+4. Adding more words, meaning and mneomonics.

 ## Running locally